 PRIMARK: Say what you will about Primark.
-Four years into the UK, and I still love it.
-(Maybe not as much as when I first discovered it, but still- it's a lifetime committment.)
+Nine years into the UK, and I still love it.
+(Maybe not as much as when I first discovered it, but still- it's a lifetime commitment.)
 I buy my black skinny jeans there, and for £8 a pair- it can't be beat.
 (Skip the Marble Arch location for the new shop on Tottenham Court Road.
 It's about 100% less chaotic and infinitely cleaner.)

 I really cringe when I see people that have only recommend Five Star Hotels on their travel recommendations.
 Duh, wouldn't we ALL stay at The Savoy, if we had the money?
 I'm not sure that qualifies as travel advice.
 While I do list a few really special luxury hotels below that I think make a visit to London particularly special, I also think the value in a good recommendation comes from someone finding a great place with great style... at a price that normal people can afford.
 Here are some hotels in London that hit both- from high end to normal end.
 (No hostels or scary 2 stars here.)